Are you ready for a new challenge and a real opportunity to make a difference?

 Person Specification Qualifications & Training Essential

-- Experience of working with children and families in educational setting
+- Experience of working with and managing risk

 Knowledge & Skills Essential